The Iowa Homestead Exemption

 Property Protected by the Iowa Homestead Exemption

 Property cannot exceed one-half acre if located within a city or town or forty acres if located elsewhere.
 If more than one dwelling house is located on the property, you may only protect one house, but you are permitted to select which house you want to protect.
-You can protect one or more adjoining lots of land, as long as they are used as part of the same homestead.
+You can protect one or more adjoining lots of land as long as they are used as part of the same homestead.

 Here are some other rules that apply to the Iowa homestead exemption:

 Security deposits.
 The homestead exemption protects security deposits held by your landlord or utility companies (gas, water, electric, telephone), plus any interest accrued if the deposit is required to be held in an interest-bearing account.
-You can also protect any advance rent you have paid to your landlord under an unexpired lease.
+You can also protect any advance rent paid to your landlord under an unexpired lease.

 Homes bought with pension money are protected.
 If you purchased your homestead with money from a pension, it is protected.